-Maritime BERGEN Law Summer Programme
+Maritime BERGEN Law Summer Programme 2022

 About the Programme

 The programme is hosted by University of Bergen Faculty of Law, generally recognized as Norway's most international law faculty.
-Classes are taught in English by Norwegian scholars and practicioners who are experts in their fields.
+Classes are taught in English by Norwegian and international scholars and practicioners who are experts in their fields.

-During the two-week long programme, there will be classes in the mornings, and in the afternoons there will be site visits to businesses and government offices operating in the maritime business sector.
-Examples of businesses and government offices are Norwegian Maritime Authority, Wikborg|Rein law firm, DNV GL and Port of Bergen.
+During the three-week long programme, there will be classes in the mornings, and in the afternoons there will be site visits to businesses and government offices operating in the maritime business sector.

-In 2018, the curriculum includes the following subjects:
+The curriculum will included the following subjects:

-- The Maritime Business Sector - Essential features
+- The maritime business sector – essential features

 - Offshore Contracts and Shipbuilding Contracts

-- Marine Insurance
+- Marine insurance

-Lectures and seminars are held at the University of Bergen Faculty of Law from Monday 6 August through Friday 17 August.
+Lectures and seminars are held at the University of Bergen Faculty of Law from Monday 8 August through Friday 26 August.
 Some of the lectures will also be held on site during company- and government office visits.

-The programme starts with a social get-together on Sunday 5 August and ends with an informal farewell gathering in the evening of Friday 17 August.
+The programme starts with a social get-together on Sunday 7 August and ends with an informal farewell gathering in the evening of Friday 26 August.